Kendare Blake: The Goddess War Series

 The two novellas in the series are both prequels with The Dogs of Athens focusing on Artemis as she searches for other immortals along with her pack of hungry dogs and When Gods and Vampires Roamed Miami focusing on a young man who mistakenly believes Athena to be a vampire and his attempts to get her to "turn" him.

 Buffy: The Next Generation

-The planned trilogy is a sequel series to the Joss Whedon television show Buffy: The Vampire Slayer.
+The planned trilogy is a sequel series to the Joss Whedon television show Buffy the Vampire Slayer.
 Book 1 in the series, In Every Generation, focuses on Frankie Rosenberg, daughter of Willow Rosenberg who is both a witch and a vampire slayer.
 Book 2, One Girl in All the World, introduces a new "big bad" known as "The Darkness."
+The trilogy concludes with Against the Darkness.